Cancer Research UK logo.

 The doctor gives each factor (T, N and M) a number, depending on how far the cancer has grown.

 Your doctor may also use a staging system developed by the European Network for the Study of Adrenal Tumours (ENSAT).
-Ask your doctor to explain the staging of the cancer and what that means for you.
+Ask your doctor to explain the stage of your cancer and what that means for you.

 Tumour (T) stages